matthiasbuchner/matthiasbuchner.github.io/content/post/edition2/index.md

 # [Join us!](/join-us/)

-> We are not planning to stop at a restaurant for lunch, so everyone will have to bring their own food/sandwhich.
+> We are not planning to stop at a restaurant for lunch, so everyone will have to bring their own food/sandwich.
 > We expect wet and muddy terrain, so we'll all need good waterproof shoes and clothes.

 ## When
-**Departure**: Saturday November 20th, 2021 approx. 7:30 AM.
-There is an RE4 which leaves Dusseldorf Hbf at 6:42 and arrives in Hagen at 7:25.
+**Departure**: Saturday, November 20th, 2021 approx. 7:30 AM.
+There is an RE4 that leaves Dusseldorf Hbf at 6:42 and arrives in Hagen at 7:25.
-**Arrival**: Sunday November 21th, 2021 if you do the full distance
+**Arrival**: Sunday, November 21th, 2021 if you do the full distance

 ## Starting Point
 Hagen Hbf - at the Berliner Platz, near the McDonald and the clock tower